-(1) People who live in the south eat more than anywhere else in the United States.
+(1) People in the south eat the most pancakes.

 According to recent surveys, approximately 33% of all consumption occurs in the southern states.
 Even more interesting, Myrtle Beach, South Carolina, has more pancake houses than any town in the country.
 There are more than ten restaurants serving up hotcakes every two miles.